External Ids for IL15 Gene

 GeneCards Summary for IL15 Gene

 IL15 (Interleukin 15) is a Protein Coding gene.
-Diseases associated with IL15 include t cell deficiency and microscopic colitis.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
-GO annotations related to this gene include cytokine activity and cytokine receptor binding.
+Diseases associated with IL15 include Nk Cell Deficiency and T Cell Deficiency.
+Among its related pathways are Rheumatoid arthritis and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and cytokine receptor binding.